life-itself/tao/onboarding/README.md

 ### Standups

-Standups are part of the [agile methodology][agile].
+Standups are part of the [agile methodology][https://playbook.datopian.com/agile/].
 Agile is a project management tool, and standups are a way of outlining what you intend to work on that day.
 Their purpose is to:

 * Keep the team in sync
 * Identify blockers